karpathy/ulogme/README.md

 $ python legacy_split_events.py
 ```

 one time to split up your events for the new version.
-Everything should just work.

 ## License
 MIT